Our #1 Recommended Comforter

 Cotton/polyester blend

 Choose the cotton and polyester blend if you want an affordable material for your duvet cover.
-This blend is readily available, and you won’t have trouble finding it.
-Furthermore, a wide range of patterns and colors are available for you to pick from.
+This blend is readily available, and you won't have trouble finding it.
+Also, a wide range of patterns and colors are available for you to pick from.

 It is another pretty durable fabric, and you can wash it conveniently.
 So, you can conveniently use it in your pet's or kids' rooms.
 But there is a drawback as well; this stuff is not highly breathable, especially if you compare it with linen and cotton.